ConnectedHumber/Air-Quality-Web/README.md

 # ConnectedHumber-Air-Quality-Interface

-> The web interface and JSON api for the ConnectedHumber Air Quality Monitoring Project.
+> The web interface and JSON API for the ConnectedHumber Air Quality Monitoring Project.

-This project contains the web interface for the ConnectedHumber air Quality Monitoring system.
+This project contains the web interface for the ConnectedHumber sensor system.
+Despite being called _Air Quality Web_, it is designed to display any kind of sensor data - not just air quality sensor readings.

  It is composed of 2 parts:

  - A PHP-based JSON API server (entry point: api.php) that's backed by a MariaDB server
  - A Javascript client application that runs in the browser